tlazaro/texture-packer-plugin/README.md

 and output.
 That means the task remembers what input it was fed and the output it produced.
 Running it multiple times without changing either will not trigger the TexturePacker process more than once.

-It also hooks the task into the standard sbt 'package' task (named packageBin).
+It also hooks the task into the standard sbt `package` task.
 That means that every time the application runs it will trigger the TexturePacker task and package images.
 That way every time the images change the application content will be up to date.
 If nothing changed it will run immediately.